pkivolowitz/asm_book/more/strlen_for_c/README.md

 This sends the familiar string to `stdout`.

+## In Assembly Language

+When a string is fixed within your assembly code, you can let the assembler itself calculate the length for you.

-In assembly language, the string would have been placed in a `.data` section using the `.asciz` directive.
+In assembly language, the string would likely have been placed in a `.data` section using the `.asciz` directive.
 But!
 How to get the length of the string?
 You could:

 * hard code the length as I did above, or